 IPS: How does FAO through its Investment Centre go about doing that?

 Manssouri: FAO is a UN technical agency supporting agrifood sectors from production to processing, including agriculture, livestock, forestry, fisheries and aquaculture.
 Working on investments means working with others.
 Partnership is in our DNA.
 We have been working with countries and financiers for more than 60 years.
-We are a multi-disciplinary team serving as a single-entry point for high-impact investments and climate solutions.
+We are a multidisciplinary team serving as a single-entry point for high-impact investments and climate solutions.

-Annually, we work in 120 countries.
-In 2025, the Centre helped design 43 big investment programmes in 44 countries, approved by financial partners for a total of $7.8 billion.
-We also developed dozens of country investment strategies and policy studies and supported policy dialogues.
-The overall portfolio where we support implementation is about $50 billion, with major partners from the World Bank, IFAD, the African Development Bank, the Asian Development Bank, and the European Investment Bank.
+Annually, we work in around 120 countries.
+In 2025, the Centre helped design 43 big investment programmes in 44 countries approved by financial partners for a total of $7.8 billion in public investment.
+We also developed multiple country investment strategies and sector and policy studies and supported policy dialogues.
+The overall portfolio where we support implementation is about $50 billion, with major partners from the World BankIFAD, the African Development Bank, Asian Development Bank, and the European Investment Bank.

-Today, we are innovating with financing instruments like blended finance to de-risk private investments, as public investments alone are insufficient, especially with tightening budget space due to indebtedness.
+Today, we are innovating with financing instruments like blended finance to de-risk private investments, because public investments alone are insufficient, especially with tightening budget space due to indebtedness.
 We work closely with local financial institutions to change their perception of the risks of financing agriculture through better understanding of crop calendars and timely access to finance.
-One dollar of our investments has potentially much higher returns and impact on the ground.
+One dollar of our investments has potentially much higher returns of impact on the ground.

 IPS: You mentioned public investment in the agrifood sector is not enough.
 What is the FAO Investment Centre doing to mobilise financing?

 Manssouri: Governments are tightening spending, so we need to crowd in more public, private and blended investment.
 One way we de-risk agrifood investments is through knowledge, data, and deep expertise.
-For nearly 30 years, we have supported efforts to make agrifood systems greener and more inclusive.
+For nearly 30 years, we have supported efforts to make agrifood systems greener and more inclusive with the European Bank for Reconstruction and Development.
 Our new partnership with the Gates Foundation focuses on embedding transformative agrifood innovations in investment projects.
-A renewed partnership with the Asian Development Bank prioritises digital and AI-powered agriculture investments.
-With the European Investment Bank, we support national and local commercial banks in sub-Saharan Africa through pre-investment activities, unlocking €190 million in agrifood lending for smallholders and agri-SMEs.
+A renewed partnership with the Asian Development Bank prioritizes digital and AI-powered agriculture investments.
+With the European Investment Bank, we support national and local commercial banks in sub-Saharan Africa through pre-investment activities, unlocking €150 million so far in agrifood lending for smallholders and agri-SMEs.

 IPS: What are some strategic areas for the FAO Investment Centre’s support this year?